marcinkaluza/sil-automation/Exercise4/README.md

 ![](img/16-CreatedStack.png)

 ## Next steps
 We have seen how a change (commit) to the CodeCommit repository automatically triggers CodePipeline execution which in turn deploys the infrastructure.
-As the next step, feel free to experiment with content of the infra.yaml file by adding tags or other options ot the S3 bucket created.
+Feel free to experiment with content of the infra.yaml file by adding tags or other options ot the S3 bucket created.
 Each time you commit a change, the pipeline will run and deploy it modifying the infrastructure to match the cloud formation template.